Why should I come here?

 You can easily travel right around the main island, Viti Levu, by road.
 On this 486-kilometer journey you could trek over the Sigatoka sand dunes, spend a night at a Coral Coast resort, take advantage of the many sightseeing and entertainment options in the capital Suva, and explore the unforgettable north coast.
 You might still have a day or two left over for daytrips to some of the resort islands off Nadi, and with a little planning you could even throw in the old colonial capital, Levuka.

 That depends on you.
 Public bus service is very frequent and inexpensive on Viti Levu, making a rental car a definite luxury.
-It's also rather expensive, starting at just over US$50 a day with unlimited kilometers.
-Gas costs US$2.50 a US gallon.
+It's also rather expensive.
 On the plus side, the traffic is light, the main highways are paved, and your home drivers license will be accepted.
 Driving is on the left and it can be hazardous at night due to people/animals on the road, unmarked speed humps in the villages, erratic local motorists, etc. If you do decide to rent, a dozen companies have offices at Nadi International Airport, including Avis, Budget, Hertz, and Thrifty.